1. What is the difference between PRS for Music and PPL?

 These exceptions have been revoked following a government consultation, with effect from 1 January 2011.
 From that date, community buildings playing recorded music are no longer exempt from requiring a PPL licence in addition to a PRS for Music licence.
 However, PPL is operating a ‘grace period’ throughout 2011, so community buildings will only require a PPL licence from 1 January 2012.

 3. How does this affect my existing PRS for Music licence?

 If you are a community building using recorded music you will now require a PPL licence as well as a PRS for Music licence.
 PRS for Music and PPL are working together to offer a joint licence, available through PRS for Music, as a one-stop solution to community buildings’ music licensing requirements.

 Please note that a PPL licence will not be required if you only feature live bands, or in the unlikely event that the recorded music you play is not controlled by PPL.
 A PRS for Music licence is not required in the unlikely event that the only music you play, either recorded or during live events, is not controlled by PRS for Music.

-The joint licence will be administered by PRS for Music, acting on its own behalf and on behalf of PPL.
-PRS for Music will continue to be your point of contact for any queries or changes regarding your licence, and you will make a single payment of fees to PRS for Music (who will then pass on the PPL element of those fees to PPL).
+The joint licence is administered by PRS for Music, acting on its own behalf and on behalf of PPL.
+PRS for Music will continue to be your point of contact for any queries or changes regarding your licence, and you will make a single payment of fees to PRS for Music.

-To provide a simple solution for customers, PPL’s tariff for community buildings will be very similar to the existing PRS for Music tariff.
+To provide a simple solution for customers, PPL’s tariff for community buildings is very similar to the existing PRS for Music tariff.
 In particular, it applies to the same types of community buildings as PRS for Music tariff CB and uses the same definition of “income”.
-In summary, the PPL charges will be calculated as follows:
+In summary, the PPL charges are calculated as follows: